bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/eve.md

 ![img_1.png](../../Resources/characters/eve/eve_boss.png)

-It is implied that EVE is on earth, while we are not.
+It is implied that EVE is on earth, while we are not, from M8's voice lines.

 ## Abbreviations